terribedore/gwg-r2-fend-project7-neighborhood-map/project_requirements/strategy.md

 2019/01/19
 I am going to look at a select group of places called "free date ideas" in the San Antonio, TX area.
 This allows me to /\[fairly] easily reuse Lessons 7 and 8 from Part 5 by converting it into a react app.

-My intitial thoughts are to use the html doc from the 'getting started with APIs' lesson and parse them into an app using React.
+My intitial thoughts are to use the html doc from the 'getting started with APIs' lesson and parse the functions into components then an app using React.

 To give more details, I also need to pull in another non-google api/library.
 Would love to use wikipedia since we actually donate there regularly.